Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-get-single.md

 ## Implementing the Basic Endpoint

-We'll start by implementing a basic endpoint for retrieving a single product by ID.
+We'll start by implementing a basic endpoint in the `ProductEndpoints.cs` module for retrieving a single product by ID.
 This endpoint will:

-1. Define a route handler for GET /products/{id}
+1. Define a route handler for GET `/products/{id}`
 2. Extract the product ID from the URL path
-3. Use the DatabaseService to execute a SQL query that retrieves the product with the specified ID
+3. Use the **DatabaseService** to execute a SQL query that retrieves the product with the specified ID
 4. Return the product as a JSON response if found, or a 404 Not Found response if not found

 The SQL query will select the product with the matching ID from the products table.